extension-js/extension.js/programs/develop/webpack/plugin-extension/feature-special-folders/README.md

 # @/webpack/plugin-extension/feature-special-folders

-> Handle extension "special folders" (public, pages, scripts) during builds and development.
+> Handle extension "special folders" (public, pages, scripts, extensions) during builds and development.

 This module adds support for special folders in a browser extension project and is part of the [Extension.js](https://extension.js.org) project.
 It uses Rspack's `CopyRspackPlugin` to emit static assets under `public/` (for proper watch/incremental behavior).
 In development watch mode, it also warns when HTML files in `pages/` or script files in `scripts/` are added or removed after compilation (which typically requires a server restart).
+It also defines a conventional `extensions/` folder for load-only companion extensions.

 - Emits everything from the exact `public/` directory into the build output root, preserving the folder structure, via `CopyRspackPlugin`.
 - In development with watch enabled, monitors `pages/` and `scripts/`: